tari-project/tari/RFC/src/RFC-0121_ConsensusEncoding.md

 ## Description

-A Tari base node must validate each block containing a [block header] as well as set of [transaction input]s, [transaction outputs] and [transaction kernel]s, each containing a number of fields pertinent to their function within the [base layer].
+A Tari base node must validate each block containing a [block header] as well as set of transaction inputs, transaction outputs and transaction kernels, each containing a number of fields pertinent to their function within the [base layer].
 The data contained within these structures need to be consistently encoded
 (represented as bytes) across platforms and implementations so that the network can agree on a single correct state.